Levelling the Playing Field: What Women Entrepreneurs Want

 First hand evidence from women entrepreneurs around the world about the challenges they face and what they think the solutions might be.

-Following the World Economic Forum’s findings that women’s economic empowerment is worsening – its 2020 Gender Gap Report estimates that closing the gender gap in economic participation and opportunity is now 257 years away, 55 years longer than in 2019 – it is crucial to understand more about what women business owners want and need.
-The Cherie Blair Foundation for Women has published new research on the motivations and experiences of women entrepreneurs living and working in low and middle income countries, gleaned from surveying applicants to and participants in its Mentoring Women in Business programme.
+This research was published following the World Economic Forum’s findings that women’s economic empowerment is worsening – its 2020 Gender Gap Report estimates that closing the gender gap in economic participation and opportunity is now 257 years away, 55 years longer than in 2019.
+We wanted to find out what women business owners want and need, so published research on the motivations and experiences of women entrepreneurs living and working in low and middle income countries, gleaned from surveying applicants to and participants in our Mentoring Women in Business programme.

 This report, its findings and its recommendations form part of our 100,000 Women Campaign‘s commitment to creating a more enabling global ecosystem for women entrepreneurs.
 In addition to research and advocacy work such as this, the Campaign will see us directly support over 100,000 more women entrepreneurs in low and middle income countries by the end of 2022, empowering them to create a better future for themselves, their families, their communities and the world.